Bonds And Types Of Bonds

 While companies can issue new equity shares to that end, the government can sell its state-owned institutions to gather funds.
 An alternative option of raising finance without selling or staking any asset is by issuing fixed-income securities such as bonds.

 Bonds are debt instruments issued by any entity to raise finance from potential investors and the society at large.
 Akin to loans, bonds come with a maturity period.
 It is essentially an agreement between a borrower/issuer and investor.

 They are investment instruments in which the entity borrows finance from an investor (lender), and in return, pays interest (coupon) against the bond’s face value (principal amount) for a specified period (maturity term).
 Governments, municipalities, companies and other independent financial institutions issue bonds.
 Like securities, one can easily trade in this via stock exchanges, platforms.

 In simple words, investors can purchase bonds to lend funds to the issuer, GOI, a governmental or civic body, a corporation, or any other entities.
 The issuer, in return, is obliged to pay interest at a specified rate during the term period.

 Types Of Bonds To Look Out For

 There are several types of bonds available in the Indian market catering to different investors’ needs.
-Investors can buy such bonds online through KredX, an online investment platform for bonds, digital gold, and PMS, as per their requirement.

 Government bonds are debt instruments issued by the Central and state governments to fund various infrastructural development projects.
 GOI issues such bonds under the Reserve Bank of India’s supervision.
 It repays the principal at the maturity period along with interest payments, either semi-annually or annually, as specified.
 Investors can choose from different government bonds such as floating-rate bonds, fixed-rate bonds, Sovereign Gold Bonds (SGBs), Inflation-indexed Bonds (IIBs), etc.